 - Cool on pans for 2 minutes and transfer to a wire rack to cool completely

-This is one of my favorite cookbooks.
-Every single page contains an amazing recipe and beautiful food photography.
-If you’re looking for a new cookbook to lose yourself in, you can grab it here
+This recipe is from one of my favorite cookbooks, Alton Brown Everyday Cook.
+Every single page contains an amazing recipe and fun food photography.
+If you’re looking for a new cookbook to lose yourself in, this book has a ton of great stuff.
+And really, who doesn’t love Alton?
+The guy is a genius.

-*Disclosure: This post contains affiliate links which means I receive a small payment if you make a purchase through this link.
+*Disclosure: This post contains affiliate links which means I receive a small payment (with no extra cost to you) if you make a purchase through this link.
 Thank you for supporting my coffee habit